Tierra Antigua teacher posts her first online class

 ALBUQUERQUE, N.M.
 (KRQE) – A lot of teachers out there are working hard to make sure their students are taken care of during this time.

-Ms. Mares, known as Ms. Anna at Tierra Antigua Elementary School hosted her first online video class today.
+Ms. Mares, known as Ms. Anna at Tierra Antigua Elementary School, hosted her first online video class on Wednesday.
 Students say it’s nice to know they aren’t forgotten.

 New Mexico Coronavirus Resources